joannasalerno/mxn600-data-analysis-project/README.md

-# MXN600 Major Data Analysis Project: Credit Risk Model
+# MXN600 major data analysis project: Credit risk model

 This repository contains code for a project for MXN600: Advanced Statistical Data Analysis.
 This project required the team to build a credit risk model from the ground up, to be hypothetically used by a bank to assess loan applications.
 The goal was to use information known at the time of an application to predict credit risk, and to build a model which improved performance benchmarks relative to a previously provided model on both seen and unseen data.
 Multiple models were fit and interpreted to subsequently make recommendations to the bank.